absrdm/Pokeswitch/README.md

 # Notes

 ## Shinification in Sword/Shield
 Shinifying a Pokémon you caught in Sword/Shield will result in you no longer being recognized as their original trainer due to modification of the Pokémon's legacy SID.
-This method is used for Pokémon originating in these games because most PIDs generated therein are correlated with several other properties and thus cannot be arbitrarily modified (while maintaining legality).
+This method is used for Pokémon originating in these games because most PIDs generated therein are correlated with several other properties and thus cannot be arbitrarily modified (while maintaining legality.)

 ## Moving Multiple Pokémon (via Multiselect)
 If all selected Pokémon are in the same box and the target slot is compatible, their positions relative to one another will be preserved.
 If not, the selection will be flattened in the order in which it was added to.